shubhamaswal7/MovieBrowser/README.md

 ### `About`

-Redux is used in this project for state management.
+Redux is used in this project for state management.\
-To handle routing React-Router is used.
+To handle routing React-Router is used.\
-Fetch Api is used for making api calls
+Fetch Api is used for making api calls.\
-This application is deployed in google firebase.
+This application is deployed in google firebase.\

 Link of production application: https://movie-browser-9ba37.firebaseapp.com/